zero-one-group/zog-ui/README.md

 <hr>

-This repository contains monorepo for React UI library provided by us, Zero One Group.
+This repository contains monorepo for React and Flutter UI library provided by us, Zero One Group.

 ## Introduction